Which city has the world's best taxis?

 Less a gas-guzzler than a petroleum binge drinker.

-With a mighty V8 engine under the hood, it's no wonder that New York cabbies drive their Crown Vics like they're being pursued by tax collectors.
+With a mighty V8 engine under the hood, it's no wonder that cabbies in New York drive their Crown Vics like they're being pursued by tax collectors.
 Not for much longer though.

 The Yellow Cabs don't so much guzzle gas as binge-drink it, so they're being replaced by eco-friendly Nissans.
 They'll still be as yellow as the cheese on a Manhattan deli's ham and Swiss, but will they keep that strange New York cab smell?

 Tip factor: If you can find a cab to pick you up north of Central Park, tip big.